12 Carpet Cleaning Hacks for Your Spring Clean

 - Use a paper towel or bag over your hand to pick up substances like hard poop.
 Flush the poop down the toilet and discard the cloth or bag after wrapping it in another bag.
 Please put it in the outdoor bin to keep the smell out of the home.

 - If the mess is a cat stain, use an enzyme cleaner from the pet store to discourage the cat from using that same stop again.

 - For regular poop, mix 4 oz of water and one tablespoon of ammonia.
 Apply, blot, repeat.
 Do not soak.
 Then use a dish soap solution.
-Apply, blot, repeat with a clean white cloth.
+Apply, blot, and repeat with a clean white cloth.
 Continue until there are no stains left on the fabric.
-Rinse the dish soap with water and then blot dry with white paper towel.
+Rinse the dish soap with water and then blot dry with a white paper towel.
 Weigh down the paper to remove excess moisture.

 - For diarrhea, cover the stain with baking soda and let sit for 15 minutes.
 The stain will be absorbed into the powder.
 Vacuum up the baking soda.
 Repeat until no mess is left.
-Next, make a solution of 1 tablespoon of dish soap, one tablespoon of vinegar and 2 cups of cold water.
+Next, make a solution of 1 tablespoon of dish soap, 1 tablespoon of vinegar and 2 cups of cold water.
 Apply the solution and pat the stain with a clean white cloth.
 Repeat until the stain is gone.
 Then rinse with water and blot dry.